aurone/rcta_manipulation_meta/README.md

 to install Docker CE.
 Note that a more recent version than the one installed by a package manager may be required to run with NVIDIA Docker.

+The RCE also provides docker environments.
 Instructions here for Docker setup:

     https://roboticscta.seas.upenn.edu/confluence/display/rctasoftware/RFrame+Docker+Setup